vegaasen/jersey-rest-resource-printer/README.md

 During the recent years I've been fiddeling a lot with the Sun Jersey libraries and written quite a lot of services using this awsome library.
 However, I often get a question similar to this:

 Hey!
-What services does this API provide?
+What services does this API provide - and do you have some simple app to test these apis?

 ..And then, each time - I have to give it a thought and produce the same answer each time:

-"Uh, I dunno!:P"
+"Uh, I dunno!:P", or "uh, no:-)"

 Which results in me digging in to my own code to find all the restified methods within the application.